Alfredo-Vargas/ai4im/analysis/injection-moulding-basics.md

 # How to Start
 1. Determine goals, metrics and target value for the metric
 2. Establish a working end-to-end pipeline asap
 3. Determine bottlenecks in performance & diagnose.
-Repeteadly make incremental changes based on specific findings.
+Repeatedly make incremental changes based on specific findings.